 Characteristics of the approach

-Required to make video call access a part of day-to-day operations
+Required to make video call access a sustainable and scalable, every-day part of the health system

 - Replicate the physical world.
 Mimic the way health is accessed and managed today.